Leeds joins new university engagement program with Keysight Technologies

 The new program will work with leading European universities including Paris Sud University, University of Leeds, University of Manchester and Aschaffenburg University to provide students with real-world business and technical experience.

 It will aim to facilitate a continuous set of activities and knowledge sharing between Keysight and the participating universities and will develop teaching materials and other resources to enhance the university’s curriculum and student’s learning experience.
-A structured internship will also offer opportunity for hands-on business and technical experience.
+A structured internship will also offer opportunities for hands-on business and technical experience.

 "The University of Leeds has a long-standing relationship with Keysight Technologies in both teaching and research,” said Professor Ian Robertson, Professor of microwave and millimetre wave engineering in the School of Electronic & Electrical Engineering.
 “This new scheme will give students even more opportunities to work with the world leader in electronic design automation and test for wireless communications systems."